Phoenix, Mesa, and Glendale Traumatic Brain Injury Attorney

 In the worst cases, those who are severely injured may no longer to able to care for themselves, and need assistance with basic functions such as dressing, eating and bathing.
 In the end, many brain injury survivors require prolonged medical treatment, physical therapy and rehabilitation, and those who are left with permanent disabilities will need lifelong care.

-Experienced Traumatic Brain Injury Attorney
+Experienced Phoenix Brain Injury Lawyer

 Blischak Law has extensive experience handling brain injury claims.
 We are keenly aware of the complexities involved in these cases.
 In sum, a successful claim requires showing that there was a causal connection between the accident and the injury.
 We routinely rely on the testimony of respected medical experts and work diligently to collect evidence to substantiate these claims.